surf-visualization/blospray/readme.md

 basic functionality and integration with Blender features is already available:

 * Supports OSPRay's SciVis and Path Tracer renderers
-* Export and rendering of polygonal geometry (i.e. Blender meshes)
+* Scene export and rendering of polygonal geometry (i.e. Blender meshes)
+    - Subdivision surfaces.
+These are handled by Blender's dependency graph mechanism, but this triangulates the geometry instead of passing the subdivision control cage to OSPRay (which also has subdiv support).
+    - No support for othernon-polygonal objects (e.g. text, curves, ...)
+* Point, sun, spot and area lights
+    - No support for OSPRay's HDRI light yet
+* Vertex colors on Blender meshes
+* Final render
+* Interactive preview render
+    - Works with respect to viewpoint changes, but most other scene changes will NOT update in the rendered view.
+Switching out and back into rendered view should sync to the updated scene
+    - The view will match in orthographic and "free" view mode, but is incorrect when viewing through a camera
 * Object transformations and parenting
 * Instancing
-* Vertex colors on Blender meshes
-* Point, sun, spot and area lights
+    - For large numbers of instances there currently is quite a high overhead in terms of scene setup and memory usage
 * Perspective and orthographic cameras, plus OSPRay's panoramic camera (which is similar to Cycles' equirectangular camera, but without any parameters to tweak)
 * Depth of field
-* Border render (i.e. render only part of an image).
-But only works currently for final render, not for interactive rendering
+* Border render (i.e. render only part of an image)
+    - This currently only works for final render, not for interactive render
 * Rudimentary support for volume, geometry and scene plugins
-* Node-based material editing for a subset of OSPRay materials.
-Note that input ports for node values, like a color, will not work as expected when a connection is made.
-  There is also no way to hide the sockets.
+* Node-based material editing for a subset of OSPRay materials
+    - Note that input ports for node values, like a color, will not work as expected when a connection is made (and there is no way to hide the sockets to signal this)
 * Rudimentary transfer function editing for volume data (by mis-using the ColorRamp node)

-Available, but not in the most optimal way and/or not completely bug-free:

-* Interactive preview render
-* Subdivision surfaces.
-These are handled by Blender's dependency graph mechanism, but this triangulates the geometry instead of passing the subdivision control cage to OSPRay (which also has subdiv support).

-Major features that are currently missing:

-* Motion blur (which is not supported by OSPRay itself)
-* Parallel rendering mode through MPI

-Other features that might be of interest in the HPC context that are missing:

-* Texturing
-* HDRI lighting

-Finally, some current limitations:

 * Integration within the Blender UI, mostly panels for editing properties and such, is not very advanced.
 Some properties are currently only settable using Blender [custom properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html) on objects and meshes.
 * Only a single connection to the render server (see below) is handled at a time
 * Simulatenous rendering modes in Blender are not supported.
-E.g. multiple 3D views each in interactive rendering mode will not work.
+E.g. multiple 3D views each in interactive rendering mode will not work as the render server does not support this.

+### Known to be missing and/or buggy

+**Please check this list before reporting a bug!**

+* Scene updates in interactive render mode as mostly not implemented.
+  Only viewpoint changes will work, plus some limited material editing (changing node values works, changing node *connections* does not)
+* Texturing
+* HDRI lighting
+* Motion blur
+    - This is not supported by OSPRay itself
+* Parallel rendering mode through MPI
+* Slice rendering and isosurfacing on volumes is not working yet
+* Many errors that can happen during scene sync between Blender and the render server are not caught and/or not reported correctly

 ### Workflow